sensedeep/senselogs/README.md

 log.emit('messaging-backend', 'Network error')
 ```

+These channels are "zero-config" which means you do not need to pre-declare or define channels.
+Simply use them as you wish.
+Such custom channels are an ideal way to build "observability" into your app by defining latent logging commands that will only emit data when you enable those channels at runtime.

+SenseLogs integrates with the [SenseDeep](https://www.sensedeep.com) serverless developer studio which can manage custom channels to enable and disable output at runtime without redeploying your serverless apps.

 ### Benchmarks

 Because SenseLogs was designed exclusively for serverless, it does not carry unnecessary enterprise logging burdens and is blazing fast for serverless logging tasks.